JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-testing.md

     }
     ```

-2. In the same way as for Android, create a folder structure for your iOS tests:
+3. In the same way as for Android, create a folder structure for your iOS tests:

     ![Creating iOS test directory](create-ios-test-dir.png){width=300}

-3. Add the test to the project:
+4. Add the `IOSRuntimeTest.kt` file to the project:

     ```kotlin
     import kotlin.test.Test